Is ZEPL the enterprise version of Apache Zeppelin?

 What levels of security do you have on ZEPL?
 For the notebooks and users?

 We take security very seriously in ZEPL.
 Besides all transmissions being over SSL, all PII information is anonymized.
-In addition, all notebooks are encrypted on store with the encryption keys in a separate infrastructure.
+In addition, all notebooks are encrypted at rest.

 I have Jupyter and Zeppelin notebooks stored in Github.
 Can I import them to ZEPL?
 How?